wp-plugins/app-store-assistant/readme.txt

 * Request: iBooks support [Thanks rnakoneshny]
 * Request: separate the elements of appDetails, ex. appVersion, appCreateBy, appReleaseDate, etc. [Thanks Jomasher]
 * Request: Add Tags with App/item name to post [Thanks iOSAppLists]
+* Added: iWatch search
 == Changelog ==

+= 6.9.0 =
+* Changed: **REQUIRES PHP 5.4 or later**
+* Added: More Amazon.com details displayed (specific to each item type)
+* Added: Search term is retained after search
+* Added: You can now preset a default search type for your site
+* Added: You can now search for iTunes items (Music, Podcasts, TV, Movies, AudioBooks etc.)
+* Changed: Search button is now called ASA Search (was App Search)
+* Added: Now Supports iTunes track listings for multi-disc sets
+* Added: Support for displaying iTunes Radio button for individual tracks
+* Added: Displays error message during Featured Image rebuild if item is no longer available
+* Added: Support for iWatch apps and Mac Extensions

+= 6.8.1 =
+* Internal release
+* Fixed: Updated tags for HTML5
+* Fixed: Search form was loading results before a search term was specified
+* Fixed: Minor PHP bugs
+* Fixed: Widget was getting incorrect IDs
+* Fixed: Rebuilding Featured Images displayed incorrect error message when post had no title
+* Fixed: Display of error message "Skipping: Already has non ASA Featured Image"
+* Fixed: Link to clear single item cache in Top Admin Bar menu
+* Changed: Cleaned up Upgrade Notice
+* Changed: Corrected and cleaned this readme.txt file

 = 6.8.0 =
-* Note: It is NECESSARY to rebuild the cache with this version.
+* Note: **It is NECESSARY to rebuild the cache with this version.**
-* Note: It is RECOMMENDED to rebuild the Featured Images with this version.
+* Note: *It is RECOMMENDED to rebuild the Featured Images with this version.*
 * Note: Make sure you choose your Country and Language on the General Tab after update.
 * Added: Now available with support for over 150 Countries with multiple languages
 * Added: Now supports larger (600x600) images for iTunes Album Artwork [Thanks Aslan Guseinov]